-- Following approval of Initial Proposal Volume 1, the VCBB will open its challenge process immediately.
-The VCBB had anticipated opening its challenge process on or about November 21, 2023, and is currently awaiting an NTIA decision on Volume 1. - 2.
-Following completion of the challenge process and pending approval of the final address list by NTIA, the VCBB will publish a list of all eligible locations.
-The estimated date of publishing this list is March 1, 2023. - 3.
-The VCBB will then announce and open the pre-proposal window, which is estimated to remain open for 30 days, with pre-proposals estimated to be due on April 1, 2023. - 4.
+- 1. Following approval of Initial Proposal Volume 1, the VCBB opened its challenge process on March 18, 2024. - 2.
+Following completion of the challenge process and pending approval of the final address list by NTIA, the VCBB will publish a list of all eligible locations, which we anticipate to be in the summer of 2024.. - 3.
+The VCBB will, concurrent with the publication of the eligible locations list, announce and open the pre-proposal window, which is estimated to remain open for 30 days. - 4.
 The VCBB will review the pre-proposals to ensure all unserved locations are accounted for and will begin preparations for the formal, NTIA-approved Subgrantee Selection Process based on the information it obtains from the pre-proposal process. - 5.
-The VCBB will then open a filing window for all full proposals to be submitted, which is estimated to remain open for at least 30 days, with full proposals estimated to be due on May 1, 2024. - 6.
+The VCBB will then open a filing window for all full proposals to be submitted, which is estimated to remain open for at least 30 days. - 6.
 Within an estimated 14 days of the closing of the filing window, the VCBB will review all proposals and determine whether all unserved locations have a proposal for service.
 If not, as discussed above, the VCBB will engage with prospective subgrantees to determine how best to address the barriers to providing service to these locations to ensure the VCBB will ultimately be able to award funding for underserved locations. - 7.
-Within an estimated 30-60 days of the closing of the filing window, the VCBB will make an initial selection of subgrantees, and will present the scoring results, negotiation results, and selection recommendations to the VCBB Board for its approval or revisions, with board review and approval estimated to take place at the VCBB Board monthly meeting on June 10, 2024.
+Within an estimated 30-60 days of the closing of the filing window, the VCBB will make an initial selection of subgrantees, and will present the scoring results,

-- 8. Upon approval of the VCBB Board, the VCBB will notify all applicants of the results of the evaluation process and those that are eligible for the initial 20 percent of funding (as described in requirement #17) may begin deployment activities. - 9.
+- negotiation results, and selection recommendations to the VCBB Board for its approval or revisions. - 8.
+Upon approval of the VCBB Board, the VCBB will notify all applicants of the results of the evaluation process and those that are eligible for the initial 20 percent of funding (as described in requirement #17) may begin deployment activities. - 9.
 Within an estimated 14 days of notifying applicants of the results, the VCBB will submit its Final Proposal to the NTIA for approval.